Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Continuum regime near a semi-Dirac point

 and its inverse,

 where $\mathcal{A}$ is the area of the Brillouin zone.

 Since we are interested in wavepackets concentrated at $\mathbf{M}$ with a spectral width of the order $\epsilon$, we seek solutions of the form

-where $\chi^{A,B}(\mathbf{k})$ are smooth functions that rapidly decay away from the origin.
+where $\chi^{A,B}(\mathbf{k})$ are smooth functions that rapidly decay away from the origin so that the integrals in \eqref{four} are convergent.
 The asymmetric dependence on $\epsilon$ in $k_x$ and $k_y$ is chosen to match the linear-parabolic curvature of the lattice's band structure \eqref{eq2} near $\mathbf{M}.$